-7. Attending the Physician Associate National Certification Clinical Examination
+7. Attending the Physician Associate National Examination OSCE

-- 1 Candidates must not seek to gain prior knowledge of the clinical cases or scenarios used in the examination. - 2 Candidates may not carry electronic devices, including telephones, pagers, 'smart' watches, wireless devices or other forms of communication devices, while in the examination. - 3 Candidates wishing to use their own electronic stethoscope or magnifying ophthalmoscope must inform the RCP Assessment Unit of their intention during their application.
-Candidates who fail to declare their intention in this manner may be prevented from using the equipment. - 4 All candidates should note that the examination will be conducted in strict accordance with national hygiene and infection control procedures.
+- 1. Candidates must not seek to gain prior knowledge of the clinical cases or scenarios used in the examination. - 2.
+Candidates may not carry electronic devices, including telephones, pagers, 'smart' watches, wireless devices or other forms of communication devices, while in the examination. - 3.
+Candidates wishing to use their own electronic stethoscope or magnifying ophthalmoscope must inform the RCP Assessment Unit of their intention during their application.
+Candidates who fail to declare their intention in this manner may be prevented from using the equipment. - 4.
+All candidates should note that the examination will be conducted in strict accordance with national hygiene and infection control procedures.
 You are required to wear a short-sleeved shirt or smart top with no necktie, and have short and clean fingernails, with no false nails, wrist watch or wrist jewellery (a plain wedding ring is acceptable, as is a fob watch).
-Candidates must come prepared to meet these criteria failure to comply will mean that the candidate cannot sit the examination, and in these circumstances, they will not be eligible for a refund. - 5 If any candidate anticipates difficulties in complying with the infection control procedures or dress requirements, they must provide details to the RCP Assessment Unit when submitting their application. - 6 It is the candidate's responsibility to ensure that they demonstrate the required skills within the time allowed.
-Time reminders will be given during each stage of the examination. - 7 Clinical scenarios must not be copied or removed from the clinical examination centres.
+Candidates must come prepared to meet these criteria failure to comply will mean that the candidate cannot sit the examination, and in these circumstances, they will not be eligible for a refund. - 5.
+If any candidate anticipates difficulties in complying with the infection control procedures or dress requirements, they must provide details to the RCP Assessment Unit when submitting their application. - 6.
+It is the candidate's responsibility to ensure that they demonstrate the required skills within the time allowed.
+Time reminders will be given during each stage of the examination. - 7.
+Clinical scenarios must not be copied or removed from the clinical examination centres. - 8.
+All Physician Associate National Examination questions and clinical scenarios are confidential and are under the copyright of the RCP. - 9.
+Candidates must not communicate any information about the cases in the examination, including any written instructions such as scenarios, to any other person or organisation.

-- 8 All Physician Associate National Certification Examination questions and clinical scenarios are confidential and are under the copyright of the RCP. - 9 Candidates must not communicate any information about the cases in the examination, including any written instructions such as scenarios, to any other person or organisation. - 10 A candidate will be prevented from proceeding with the Physician Associate National Certification Clinical Examination if it is the examiners' view that he/she is too unwell to continue, or his/her conduct is likely to endanger the safety of patients, cause distress or disrupt other candidates. - 11 Where an examiner considers that a candidate is acting in an unprofessional, improper or inappropriate manner during the Physician Associate National Certification Clinical Examination they shall ask the candidate to stop that particular part of the examination and the examiner will complete a 'Cause for concern' form detailing the alleged infringement.
-The examiner will discuss the infringement with the chief examiner, and their joint report will be submitted to the Physician Associate National Exam Board for further consideration. - 12 The Physician Associate National Certification Clinical Examination may be failed in the following ways: - > a candidate does not achieve the overall minimum total score. - > a candidate does not achieve the minimum score in each of at least 9 of 14 stations.
+- 10. A candidate will be prevented from proceeding with the Physician Associate National Examination OSCE if it is the examiners' view that they are too unwell to continue, or their conduct is likely to endanger the safety of patients, cause distress or disrupt other candidates. - 11.
+Where an examiner considers that a candidate is acting in an unprofessional, improper or inappropriate manner during the Physician Associate National Examination OSCE they shall ask the candidate to stop that particular part of the examination.
+The incident may also be reported to the lead examiner or chief invigilator if it is felt by the examiner that further action is required. - 12.
+The Physician Associate National Examination OSCE may be failed in the following ways: - > a candidate does not achieve the overall minimum total score. - > a candidate does not achieve the minimum score in each of at least 9 of 14 stations.